-- It is the responsibility of the supplier to make sure that all Delivery PRRs are responded to in a timely fashion and reported against, until closed. - Upon receipt of PRR, the supplier is required to complete a corrective action with an initial response within 24 hours.
-That corrective action should include all potential causes of the problem, how the problem was communicated and immediate containment actions. - Submit the completed corrective action within 15 days of the PRR. - If the supplier does not agree that the PRR is substantiated or the PRR is inaccurate, the supplier may dispute the issue through the issuing AAM facility for resolution.
+• It is the responsibility of the supplier to make sure that all delivery PRRs are responded to timely and reported against, until closed.

+- Upon receipt of the PRR, the supplier is required to submit a corrective action with an initial response within 24 hours. - The root cause analysis must be submitted within 15 days of the PRR.

+If the supplier does not agree that the PRR is valid, the supplier may dispute the issue.

-the Protection of Supply to AAM
+The Protection of Supply to AAM